cipherzzz/cloudsign/INSTRUCTIONS.md

 # Cloudsign
 An aws serverless app using sqs/lambda/dynamodb to cryptographically sign data in batches

+## Architecture
+The app is composed of a single lambda function that is triggered by an sqs queue.
+The lambda function is responsible for signing data in batches and storing the signed data in a dynamodb table.
+The batch process is handled by a node script that is run locally.

 ## SETUP

 ### Local DB setup